-Table 4: Questions that northern beef enterprises that have engaged with NB2 should be able to effectively answer by the end of 2027, along with the resources required to enable them to do so.
+Table 4: Questions that northern beef enterprises that have engaged with NB2 should be able to effectivelyanswer by the end of 2027, along with the resources required to enable them to do so.

-Question Resources required to answer the question • Can you articulate what your core Business objectives business is, and why your enterprise is Analysis demonstrating superiority of primary the most suitable for your location, business strategy scale and long-term aspirations? • Do you know what the key profit Sensitivity analyses to show relative impact of drivers, within management control, variation in all secondary KPIs on production and are for your enterprise? profit • What strategies do you have in place All management options listed with their contribution address those drivers? to each secondary KPI • How are you measuring enterprise Measures made listed against each secondary KPI performance?
+Question Resources required to answer the question ٠ Can you articulate what your core Business objectives business is, and why your enterprise is Analysis demonstrating superiority of primary the most suitable for your location, business strategy scale and long-term aspirations? ٠ Do you know what the key profit Sensitivity analyses to show relative impact of drivers, within management control, variation in all secondary KPIs on production and are for your enterprise? profit ٠ What strategies do you have in place All management options listed with their contribution address those drivers? to each secondary KPI ٠ How are you measuring enterprise Measures made listed against each secondary KPI performance?

-- Have you ever benchmarked the production and financial performance of your business against your peers? - Do you know your long-term carrying capacity, can you demonstrate that your stocking has been in line with this environmental limit and that land condition is maintaining or improving? - Do you have a working understanding of the seminal and timeless research that has been done of relevance to your region/production system/enterprise? - Do you have a process to keep up to date with current research? - Do you invest in professional advice across the key aspects of your business and invest in your own continuing professional development?
+• Have you ever benchmarked the production and financial performance of your business against your peers?
+All KPIs listed over years against data from comparable businesses • Do you know your long-term carrying capacity, can you demonstrate that your stocking has been in line with this environmental limit and that land LTCC calculated Annual herd inventory compared to LTCC and short- term carrying capacity (seasonal) annually Land condition summary each year • condition is maintaining or improving?
+Do you have a working understanding of the seminal and timeless research that has been done of relevance to your region/ production system/ enterprise?
+List of known industry and scientific research recommendations with comments on application and potential value to the business • Do you have a process to keep up to date with current research?
+List of known industry and scientific research recommendations • Do you invest in professional advice across the key aspects of your business and invest in your own continuing professional development?
+Annual summary of the cost of business advice and of investigation of industry and scientific research recommendations 1-5 ten Helmerer and Melerer 2010)